HPCurtis/causalcovidcattle/README.md

-# Causal impact of Covid on Australian Cattle livestock slaughter numbers
+# Causal impact of Covid-19 on Australian Cattle livestock slaughter numbers

 ## Background and Overview
 The following analysis is an investigation into whether Covid-19 had a causal impact on the Australian cattle market in the form of the number of cattle that were slaughtered.
 Specifically, the analysis here uses an interupted time-series (ITS) quasi-experimental methodology to evalauate this.
 The following work is highly inspired by the work of [Rami Kasparin](https://ramikrispin.github.io/2021/01/covid19-effect/), [Matheus Facure](https://matheusfacure.github.io/python-causality-handbook/landing-page.html) and the work of [CausalPy and all its developers](https://causalpy.readthedocs.io/en/stable/examples.html#interrupted-time-series) and generally [Hyndman & Athanasopoulos](https://otexts.com/fpp3/) incredible book and their associated timeseries analysis R packages that are simple brilliant.